daguar/naics-scraper/README.md

 It seems to work for the core content for 2012 codes -- it has not yet been tested on other years.

+A good way to help is to check out the JSON of 2012 code scraping results, and open an Issue for any problems you discover.

 ## Installing

 ### Requirements